Beginner’s Guide to Ethereum mining

 Select the latest release, it’ll have the highest number: Scroll down to the Downloads.
 You can choose Mist or the standalone Ethereum wallet.

 The next step is just to wait, as the Ethereum blockchain downloads and syncs.
-It’s over 10 gigs so this process may take a while…
+It’s a really big file so this process may take a while…

 When it completes, spend a few minutes to familiarise yourself with the Mist app; the interface is fairly self-explanatory.
 The app isn’t yet fully polished so expect a few bugs.